robotpy/robotpy-docs/install/computer.rst

 .. tab:: macOS

-     .. warning:: Due to WPILib dependencies, RobotPy only supports non-ARM OSX 10.14+
+     .. warning:: Due to WPILib dependencies, RobotPy only supports non-ARM MacOS 10.15+

      On a macOS system that has pip installed, just run the following command from the Terminal application (may require admin rights):